Suvarna6612/striver-sde-sheet/README.md

 * Strengthened decision-making using greedy choices
 * Improved optimization skills for real interview problems
 * Practiced identifying when Greedy solutions are applicable
+* Learned the difference between Greedy and Dynamic Programming approaches
+* Practiced the Coin Change problem using DP optimization
+* Strengthened understanding of Unbounded Knapsack patterns
+* Practiced Greedy matching using the Assign Cookies problem
+* Improved sorting and two-pointer problem-solving skills
+* Learned recursion using Pick / Not Pick decision trees
+* Practiced backtracking for subset generation problems
+* Understood duplicate handling in recursive subset generation
+* Improved recursive thinking and state-space exploration
+* Strengthened problem-solving skills for Greedy and Recursion topics

 ---